 As you age or as you hold your muscles in one position for long periods of time, your muscles gradually shorten and become less elastic.

 Now is the Time for a Good Stretch

 Start slowly and practice regularly, and you can increase your range of motion.
 Your range of motion is the distance and direction your joint can move.
 Research shows that by going through your full range of motion, you can increase your strength.

 As you age, you are not nearly as active as you were as a child.
-Sit back and watch children in a playground.
-They use their joints and muscles in a way that most likely you no longer do.
+When you watch children in a playground, they use their joints and muscles in a way that most likely you no longer do.

 By being sedentary, your muscles tense and shorten and it becomes easier to fall.

 Range of motion exercises are used when working with those in rehabilitation after injury or accidents.